pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 `
 ```

-Error Responses
+### Error Responses

-- Parse errors may indicate a damaged token; request a new token.
+Parsing errors indicate a damaged token; request a new one from the server.

 ## Set token

-Updates the authentication token on the client.
+Used by clients to update the authentication token granted by the server.

-Method(s)
+### Method(s)

 ```
 `1set_token(token: token)
 `
 ```

-Parameters
+Parameters:
-- token (String, required): current token.
+- token (String, required): Current token with embedded permissions.

-Sample code
+### Sample code

 ```
 `1pubnub.set_token("p0thisAkFl043rhDdHRsCkNyZXisRGNoYW6hanNlY3JldAFDZ3Jwsample3KgQ3NwY6BDcGF0pERjaGFuoENnctokenVzcqBDc3BjoERtZXRhoENzaWdYIGOAeTyWGJI")
 `
 ```

-Returns
+### Returns

-- No response value.
+No return value.

+Last updated on Sep 3, 2025